 4. Fear of losing one’s identity.

-I actually spoke about this in an earlier blog.
+I spoke about this in an earlier blog.
 It does merit talking about again, because it is a fear that most people cannot guess they may confront, or, should I say, may confront them.
 We have no idea how deeply we are attached to the ‘description’ of who it is we think we are.

 Even if those descriptions are ones that we don’t like, we fear losing them.
-We might think we are weak, or have an addictive personality, or that we are selfish, or too loud, or maybe too quiet.
-We might hate our lives they way it is, but when we get the chance to change it for real, permanently, we are afraid to lose the ways we identify ourselves.
+We might think we are weak or have an addictive personality, or that we are selfish, or too loud, or maybe too quiet.
+We might hate our lives the way it is, but when we get the chance to change it for real, permanently, we are afraid to lose the ways we identify ourselves.